bryanjeshua/tutorial-1/README.md

 4. Self-Validation: My code seems to tick this box well.
 Each test does a great job of clearly stating whether the code being tested is doing what it's supposed to, and mostly without any need for manual checking.

 5. Timeliness: I think I'm doing pretty well here, too.
 Though, since this is my first time through this TDD process, I've had a few moments where I needed to tweak my tests as I go.
-It's all part of the learning process, and I'm getting better.
+It's all part of the learning process, and I'm humbly getting better.

  </details>